 On some occasions, parents and other members of the school community may volunteer to do work that is not child-related.
-For example, volunteering on the weekend for gardening, maintenance, working bees, parents and friends club coordination, school council, participating in sub-committees of school council, fete coordination, other fundraising groups that meet in the evenings during which children will not be, or would not reasonably be expected to be, present.
+For example, volunteering on the weekend for gardening, maintenance, working bees, parents and friends club coordination, fete coordination, other fundraising groups that meet in the evenings during which children will not be, or would not reasonably be expected to be, present.